madsdyd/xarman/README.md

 After a successful configuration step, you can compile xarman like
 this:

-$ make

-You will most likely get a number of warnings (mostly from compiling the SDL_console source, which is provided as part of xarman).

-Compiling xarman takes about 1 minute on a PIII 666 with 256 MB ram.
+`$ make`

 If the installation fails and it is during the linking stage, it is most likely because you have discovered a dependency on a library, that the configure script does not take into account.
-A likely cause is that you need a "devel" package for some library on your Linux system.
-Please install the necessary package and "make" again.
+A likely cause is that you need a `devel` package for some library on your Linux system.
+Please install the necessary package and `make` again.

-You are very welcome to write the developer, if you have problems with the xarman build process.

 ### Installing

 You do not need to install xarman to test it out.
 But if you wish, you can issue the command

-$ make install
+`$ make install`

-to install xarman to the location you configured for (default /usr/local/).
-Xarman does not follow the LSB directions of installing games to /usr/local/games/bin/xarman, but instead installs to /usr/local/bin/xarman.
-Shared files are installed into /usr/local/share/games/xarman however.
+to install xarman to the location you configured for (default `/usr/local/`).
+Xarman does not follow the LSB directions of installing games to `/usr/local/games/bin/xarman`, but instead installs to `/usr/local/bin/xarman`.
+Shared files are installed into `/usr/local/share/games/xarman` however.

 ## Running Xarman

 After building xarman, you can either issue the command

-$src/xarman
+`$ src/xarman`

 or, if you have installed xarman

-$/path/to/xarman
+`$/path/to/xarman`

 to run xarman.

-For mostly selfexplaining options run xarman with the --help option.
+For mostly selfexplaining options run xarman with the `--help` option.

 ## Bugs